Coset Shaping: Constructions and Bounds: Coset shaping

 \section{Coset shaping}

-We introduce the \emph{coset shaping} scheme for coded $2^m$-PAM modulation in its general form next.
-The numerical results in Section~\ref{sec:numres} are based on very long codes, suggesting that the complexity of this technique is relatively low.
+We introduce the \emph{coset shaping} scheme for coded {$2^m$-PAM} modulation in its general form next.
+The proposed coset shaping scheme is shown in Fig.~\ref{fig:preshaping}, along with the detailed notation in Table~\ref{tab:notations}.
+Unlike the combinatorial shaping scheme studied in \cite{bocherer2015bandwidth, gultekin2018constellation,gultekin2020probabilistic}, our scheme is based on a linear code and also allows for shaping of the code parity-check bits.
+At the same time, it provides better performance than linear layered shaping in \cite{bocherer2019probabilistic, lentner2025efficient} since the shaping procedure uses the squared Euclidean norm as the design criterion.
+The latter leads to an increase in computational complexity, but, as will be shown, sufficiently short shaping codes used in conjunction with ECC of varying lengths, including very long ones, give a significant gain in decoding performance.
+The possibility of using this procedure with long ECC implicitly suggests that the complexity of this technique is relatively low compared to the error-correcting code decoding complexity.

-The common structure of code-based shaping schemes considered in this paper is in Fig.~\ref{fig:preshaping}.
-For PAM-modulation of order $M=2^m$, one of the bits assigned to each signal is a sign bit (s-bit), and the other $m-1$ bits are amplitude bits (a-bits).
+As mentioned above, for PAM-modulation of order $M=2^m$, one of the bits assigned to each signal is a sign bit (s-bit), and the other $m-1$ bits are amplitude bits (a-bits).
 Signal energy is determined solely by its amplitude.
 Therefore, a possible energy gain can be obtained by allocating additional redundancy for a desirable (non-uniform) probability distribution on signal amplitudes.
 Since the parity bits of linear error-correcting codes are always uniformly distributed, we associate information bits mainly with a-bits and parity bits mainly with s-bits.
 Depending on the target rate, the message length can be larger or smaller than the total number of a-bits.
-Thus, sometimes a part of the message bits will be transmitted as s-bits, while the parity bits will be assigned with a-bits.
+Thus, sometimes a part of the message bits can be transmitted as s-bits, while in some scenarios the parity bits can be assigned with a-bits.

-The coset shaping is determined by the code generator matrix in shaping-oriented form shown in Fig. \ref{fig:shmatr}.
+The coset shaping is determined by the code generator matrix in shaping-oriented form shown in Fig.~\ref{fig:shmatr} for the case $k_{\rm s}=0$ (no message bits are transmitted as sign bits).